Mark Chaloner

 Mark Anthony Chaloner (born 23 May 1972) is a male retired professional squash player from England.
+He reached a career-high world ranking of World No. 7 in 2001 and won a gold medal at the Commonwealth Games.

 Biography

-Chaloner was a member of the England team which won the World Team Squash Championships in 1995, and reached a career-high world ranking of World No. 7 in 2001.
-He won a gold medal for England in the men's doubles at the 1998 Commonwealth Games in Kuala Lumpur, (partnering Paul Johnson).
+Chaloner was a member of the England team which won the World Team Squash Championships in 1995 and won a gold medal for England in the men's doubles at the 1998 Commonwealth Games in Kuala Lumpur, (partnering Paul Johnson).

 Chaloner won six gold medals for the England men's national squash team at the European Squash Team Championships from 1996 to 2003.

+Chaloner won another medal at the Commonwealth Games, after winning a bronze in the men's doubles with Paul Johnson for the 2002 England team at the 2002 Commonwealth Games in Manchester.

 He was elected President of the Professional Squash Association (PSA) in 2002.